-For small businesses in UAE, the cloud represents an ideal combination of increased productivity, streamlined HR, automated accounting, hassle-free security and customizable scalability.
+For small businesses, the cloud represents an ideal combination of increased productivity, streamlined HR, automated accounting, hassle-free security and customizable scalability.

 With about 80 percent of all businesses predicted to be using the cloud by 2020, according to Forbes, it’s high time to see what all the talk is about.
 Here are a few reasons your small business should migrate to the cloud: